 The RedBull Success Story:

-The top tactician wasn’t the type who preferred going to a big German club with the aim to pack trophies.
+The top tactician wasn’t the type who preferred going to a big German club with the aim of packing trophies.
 He concentrated on helping small teams reach the peak of history.

 One of those teams is RB Leipzig.
 Ralf helped the German club expand into European football.